christine-sun/contented/README.md

 -Top videos commenting feature
 -Show a list of completed tasks and allow users to un-complete the task -Filter by platform on task stream
--Show platform button image and title, transition from black and white to color -collection view possibly for platform buttons
+-Show platform button image and title, transition from black and white to color when creating -collection view possibly for platform buttons
 -have initial walkthrough screen on first sign up that shows importance of intention-setting and concept of pushes for platforms
--change color of stream cell depending on type of task
+-change color of stream cell depending on type of task -create another tab for completed tasks
+-login screen logic more laid out --> if you didn't have an account, notif, and also sign up is separate screen. forgot password